 This tour has been designed to see César Manrique’s work in Lanzarote and includes many of the main tourist attractions on the island (entrance fees are included).

-Next you will visit the Monumento al Campesino at the centre of the island, an important site on Lanzarote, as the artist restored the eighteenth century building in order to educate people and prevent the island’s traditional architecture from being lost.
+The first stop on this tour is at the Monumento al Campesino at the centre of the island, an important site on Lanzarote, as the artist restored the eighteenth century building in order to educate people and prevent the island’s traditional architecture from being lost.
 In front of the country house we find the Monumento al Campesino, a tribute to the farmers of Lanzarote whose labour along with volcanic activity has shaped the landscape of Lanzarote.